How to Build a Green House

 • Flat glazing materials such as polycarbonate flat sheets or glass are usually sandwiched in between glazing bars which are fixed either metal or wooden substrates, and weather proofed with sealing washers.

-• Corrugated glazing material such as polycarbonate sheet coverings or PE (polyethelyne) Films, sheets are covered directly over the structure, which is then fixed and sealed off with dedicated polycarbonate sheet screws such as BDN Poly-Fast®.
+• Corrugated glazing material such as polycarbonate sheet coverings or PE (polyethylene) Films, sheets are covered directly over the structure, which is then fixed and sealed off with dedicated polycarbonate sheet screws such as BDN Poly-Fast®.

 Ventilation and Heating: